combine-org/combine-org.github.io/content/authors/admin/_index.md

 ---

-The "COmputational Modeling in BIology NEtwork" (COMBINE) is an initiative to coordinate the development of the various community <a href="/standards">standards and formats</a> for computational models.
+The "Computational Modeling in Biology Network" (COMBINE) is an initiative to coordinate the development of the various community <a href="/standards">standards and formats</a> for computational models.
 By doing so, it is expected that the federated projects will develop a set of interoperable and non-overlapping standards covering all aspects of modeling in biology.
 The global COMBINE effort is led by the <a href="/standards">COMBINE Coordination Board</a>.

 Building on the experience of mature projects, which already have stable specifications, software support, user-base and community governance, COMBINE will help foster or support fledgling efforts aimed at filling gaps or new needs.
 As those efforts mature, they may become part of the <a href="/standards">core set of COMBINE standards</a>.